Macroscopic degeneracy of ground state in the frustrated Heisenberg diamond chain: Diamond chain at the critical point

-As well as for the distorted diamond chain in transition point, magnetization $m$ in the ideal diamond model is $m=0$ at $T=0$ and it undergoes a jump from $m=\frac{1}{2}$ in the ferromagnetic phase to $m=0$ at the transition point.
-The magnetization $m(h)$ at $T=0$ of the ideal diamond with $J_{2}=-J_{1}$ ($J_{1}<0)$ has been calculated in \cite{Gu} for chain with 120 spins.
-The magnetization is a smooth curve from $m=0$ at $h=0$ to $m=\frac{1}{2}$ at the saturation magnetic field.
-The susceptibility diverges as $\chi \sim \frac{1}{T}$ and $\chi T=\frac{5}{12}$ at $T\to 0$ as for the distortion diamond chain.
+As well as for the distorted diamond chain at the transition point, magnetization in the ideal diamond model is zero at $T=0$ and it undergoes a jump from $m=\frac{1}{2}$ in the ferromagnetic phase to $m=0$ at the transition point.
+The susceptibility and the specific heat of the ideal diamond model has been calculated in \cite{Gu} for a chain with 120 spins.
+It was shown that the susceptibility diverges as $\chi \sim \frac{1}{T}$ and $\chi T=\frac{5}{12}$ at $T\to 0$ as for the distorted diamond chain.
 The specific heat $C(T)$ calculated in \cite{Gu} has one maximum.